drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 Notice that the YAML describes two Continuous Queries.
 You can define any number of Drasi Sources, Continuous Queries, and Reactions in a single YAML file as long as you separate each definition with a line containing `---`.

 In the first Continuous Query, named `hello-world-from`, the Cypher Query is simply matching nodes with a label (type) `Message` and filtering for only those that have a `Message` field containing the value "Hello World".
-For records that match that pattern, it includes their `MessageId` and `From` fields in the result.
+For records that match that pattern, it includes their `MessageId` and `From` fields in the query result.

 In the second Continuous Query, named `message-count`, the Cypher Query is aggregating the count of the number of times each message has been sent.
 For each message, the query result will contain the `Message` and its `Frequency`.